-If you take more than the recommended dose, please seek medical advice immediately.
+If you take more than the instructed dose, please get medical advice immediately.
 The information provided on this page does not replace information from your healthcare professional.
-Please consult your healthcare professional for more information.
+Please ask your healthcare professional for more information

 This article is jointly developed by members of the National Medication Information workgroup.
 The workgroup consists of cluster partners (National Healthcare Group, National University Health System and SingHealth), community pharmacies (Guardian, Unity and Watsons), Pharmaceutical Society of Singapore and Ministry of Health.